Yitzack/Short-Projects/README.md

 Networking experiment to implement public key encryption, symmetric key encryption, authentication, and communication between multiple clients and a server.

+## Audio

+Create a Wave file from sound sources and data processing.

 ## Det_Sim

 Detination simulation where I blow up a simulated concrete bunker with a simulated explosion.